Poetry Book Society Choice

 Mama Amazonica is set in a psychiatric ward and in the Amazon rainforest, an asylum for animals on the brink of extinction.
 It reveals the story of Pascale Petit’s mentally ill mother and the consequences of abuse.
 The mother transforms into a giant Victoria amazonica waterlily, and a bestiary of untameable creatures – a jaguar girl, a wolverine, a hummingbird – as she marries her rapist and gives birth to his children.
 From heartbreaking trauma, there emerge luxuriant and tender portraits of a woman battling for survival, in poems that echo the plight of others under duress, and of our companion species.
 Petit does not flinch from the violence but offers hope by celebrating the beauty of the wild, whether in the mind or the natural world.

 Mama Amazonica is Pascale Petit's seventh collection, and her first from Bloodaxe.
 Four of Pascale Petit's previous six collections have been shortlisted for the T.S.
 Eliot Prize.
+Mama Amazonica is shortlisted for the Royal Society of Literature's Ondaatje Prize for a work of fiction, non-fiction or poetry best evoking the spirit of a place.

 'Since 2001, when Pascale Petit published The Zoo Father, her greatest, most singular achievement has been to tackle difficult subject matter head-on while simultaneously distancing herself from it through the use of exotic metaphor.
 The distancing is crucial.
 It lies at the core of her method, and has enabled her to procure poems of a raw, almost ecstatic, beauty and, to paraphrase Ruth Padel, to write the unwritable.
 In this, her seventh extraordinary collection, possibly her most integrated book so far, this sort of elongated lens is much in evidence...
 This is a major literary feat, and this a brilliant sequence of poems.
-It burns in its own supranatural light.' – Tim Liardet & Vona Groarke, PBS Bulletin.
+It burns in its own supranatural light.' – Tim Liardet & Vona Groarke, PBS Bulletin

 'Mama Amazonica is an example of how the transformative power of art can buffer pain and trauma.
 Petit renews, rebirths and reconstructs her relationship with her mother into something ethereal, shimmering and ultimately breathtakingly beautiful and wild.’ – Flavia, Good Reads